RichardLi88/Notes/FIT3159/Applied/Applied 1.md

 F(A, B, C) = A + C
 $$
 #### Question 5:
-Gate delay (also propagation delay) is the time it takes after changing the input for it to reach its stable output
+Gate delay (also propagation delay) is the time it takes after changing the input for it to reach its stable output.
 - race conditions can occur
 - Example:
 	- passing $A$, and $\overline A$ into an AND gate (with input $A$ as $0$ )
 	- switching input $A$ from $0$ to $1$
 	- causes output to spike to $1$ for a period due to delay in inverter converting $A$ to $\overline A$.

+#### Question 6
+-